MISSIONS

 Ft.
 Peck Reservation in Montana

 The Montana Mission is a family-friendly, intergenerational trip to the Ft.
 Peck Reservation in northeastern Montana.
-The Native American culture faces many challenges including socio-economic issues, educational support, employment, and the future of church leadership.
-We continue our years- long relationship with Macaicu and Red Eagle churches, understanding their issues, sharing in the native American culture and traditions and making new friends.
-The VBS week for the kids in Ft Kipp is an important tradition that everyone looks forward to.
+This is a long-standing annual mission trip to northeastern Montana where we host a Vacation Bible School for the children in Ft.
+Kipp and complete a variety of construction projects at the Red Eagle and Macaicu Churches.
+We continue our years-long relationship with these churches and the surrounding communities, understanding their issues, sharing in the native American culture and traditions, and making new friends.
+The VBS week for the kids in Ft.
+Kipp is an important summer event that everyone looks forward to.
 First Pres Liaison: Mary Clauss

 How can I get involved?

-• Join First Pres on its annual mission trip July 13-20, We host Vacation Bible School, complete construction projects on the churches, and fellowship with our friends on the reservation.
+• Join First Pres on our annual mission trip July 13-20, 2024.
+We host Vacation Bible School, complete construction projects on the churches, and fellowship with our friends on the reservation.

 GIVE NOWCONTACT MISSIONS COUNCIL FOR MORE INFO